raycast/extensions/extensions/mail-manager/README.md

 # Mail Manager

-Helps to manager Apple Mail folders and messages
+Helps to manage Apple Mail folders and messages